Dejavu333/wok.js/README.md

 **`fry`** _starts your wok.js application_

 # how to use
-In the _woks folder there are your custom reusable components.
+In the **_woks** folder there are your custom reusable components.

-In the _build folder the parsed code resides, you can deploy it as you would deploy a vanilla html/css/js project.
+In the **_build** folder the parsed code resides, you can deploy it as you would deploy a vanilla project.

 ![image](https://user-images.githubusercontent.com/89163562/236686733-bb5e3cc8-7829-4abd-928a-b57063d98d2f.png)
 ![image](https://user-images.githubusercontent.com/89163562/236688732-ff88575b-4a34-4b99-8038-32776552075d.png)